heinerigel/skience2024/README.md

    (skience24) $ ` msnoise utils test `

-5) To eventually delete the environment again type (after the workshop, of course):

-    ` conda env remove --name skience24 `

-6) Clone the git repository
+5) Clone the git repository

     in the console, in a folder of your choice (change directory with "cd"), activate the environment and run: